Canon 1D Mark III vs T3i

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the T3i have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the T3i was followed by the Canon T4i.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark III vs T3i